wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -
      -

-When the same Rb value (0.2 m.K/W) was used for all tools, the borehole lengths ranged from 93.0 to 128.0 m, with an average of 119.2 m.
-The GHEtool L2- and L3-methods produced lengths of 121.5 me (1.9% deviation) and 122.2 m (2.5% deviation), respectively, while the L4-method yielded a slightly shorter length of 120.0 m (0.6% deviation).
+When the same Rb value (0.2 m.K/W) was used for all tools, the borehole depths ranged from 93.0 to 128.0 m, with an average of 119.2 m.
+The GHEtool L2- and L3-methods produced depths of 121.5 me (1.9% deviation) and 122.2 m (2.5% deviation), respectively, while the L4-method yielded a slightly shorter depth of 120.0 m (0.6% deviation).
 These results indicate that all three GHEtool methods effectively account for long-term borehole thermal interference effects.